Flu symptoms: What you might feel

 - Sore throat and watery discharge from your nose

 - Diarrhoea or upset stomach

 What are common flu symptoms in children?

-Typical signs of flu in children include high-grade temperature, up to 40℃, chills, muscle aches, headaches, sore throat, dry cough and just plain feeling ill.
+Typical signs of flu in children include high-grade temperature, chills, muscle aches, headaches, sore throat, dry cough and just plain feeling ill.
 Flu may also cause vomiting and diarrhoea.
 These flu symptoms usually last for three to four days, but cough and tiredness may linger for up to two weeks after the fever has gone away.
 Other family members or close contacts often have a similar illness.